-On a cloudless night with a full moon, snow pops in a grey-white hue that is surreal to see.
+On a cloudless night with a full moon, snow pops in a grey-white hue that is surreal to the eyes.
 The air is fresh, cold, and crisp.
 The environment is of solace.
-This isn’t Main Street—this is Homerun at Park City Mountain—and you’re walking up the mountain on skis.
+This isn’t Main Street—this is a ski run—and you’re walking up the mountain using touring gear.

 -